 Upon meeting the requirements for reemployment, the agency shall restore the employee to their former position without loss of seniority, status or other benefits, as if the employee had remained continuously employed.
 If the employee is not qualified to perform the duties of such position by reason of military duty, but is qualified to perform the duties of any other position within the agency equal to or lower than the employee’s current position, the employee shall be restored to such other position.
 The other position will provide the employee with like seniority, status and pay, or the nearest approximation thereof, consistent with the circumstances in the case.

-For an employee reemployed after military leave, their vacation accrual rate, salary eligibility date, and service credits shall be treated as though the employee had remained continuously employed.
+For an employee reemployed after military leave, their vacation accrual rate, benefit service date, and service credits shall be treated as though the employee had remained continuously employed.
 An employee who has not completed trial service at the time military leave begins may, under certain circumstances, be required to complete trial service upon return from military leave.
 Contact the Chief Human Resources Office Policy Unit or Labor Relations Unit for further information.

 For the purpose of calculating an employee’s eligibility for Family and Medical Leave (under the Federal Family and Medical Leave Act and the Oregon Family Leave Act), the months and hours the employee would have worked, but for their military service, should be combined with the months employed and the hours actually worked.